Jerdph/DAT_SF_13/project/dat_project.md

 Your **presentation** should cover these components with less breadth and less depth.
 Focus on creating an engaging, clear, and informative presentation that tells the story of your project.

-You should create a GitHub repository for your project that contains the following:
+Create a GitHub repository for your project -- under your userid and separate from your homework repo -- that contains the following:

 * **Project paper:** any format (PDF, Markdown, etc.)
 * **Presentation slides:** any format (PDF, PowerPoint, Google Slides, etc.)